solid/solid-spec/api-rest.md

 ```

 ### Deleting containers
-A container can only be deleted if contains neither member resources nor ACL documents.
+A container can only be deleted if it contains neither member resources nor ACL documents.

 ### Creating documents (files)